-Our missions in Beijing, Tokyo, Seoul, and Berlin and at headquarters have been working closely with the IDA, the HSE, the Department of Health, and the Department of Transport, Tourism and Sport to secure essential equipment, including ventilators, test kits, and personal protective equipment.
-I want to acknowledge the excellent co-operation of the Chinese, Japanese, Korean, and German authorities, and of their embassies in Dublin.
+Our missions in Beijing, Tokyo, Seoul, Berlin and at headquarters have been working closely with the IDA, the HSE, and the Departments of Health and Transport, Tourism and Sport to secure essential equipment, including ventilators, test kits and personal protective equipment.
+I want to acknowledge the excellent co-operation of the Chinese, Japanese, Korean and German authorities, and of their embassies in Dublin.

 I also want to pay tribute to Michael Hurley, who was the deputy ambassador in Beijing and who tragically passed away last week.
 Michael made an immense contribution to Ireland's response to this pandemic, helping many Irish citizens and saving Irish lives throughout his work, working, of course, alongside Eoin O'Leary, our ambassador in Beijing.

 As the scale of the impact of the pandemic on our diaspora communities became clear, the Government established a dedicated Covid-19 response fund for Irish communities abroad.
 This supports projects for the elderly, mental health, bereavement counselling and innovative ways to provide services online and meet the needs of those made vulnerable by the crisis and respond to cases of hardship, in particular in the United States where many people remain undocumented and therefore are unable to access support services for Covid-19.
 Our networks there have done extraordinary work in cities like New York that have been under huge pressure.
 To date, 58 projects have been approved worldwide amounting to almost €1 million.